-Serbian Jadar mining project’s potential confirmed by Rio Tinto17.
-December 2020. / Mining
+Serbian Jadar mining project’s potential confirmed by Rio Tinto, Mining

 “The scale and high grade nature of the Jadar mineralisation provides the potential for a long life operation in the first quartile of the industry cost curve for both products,” the company said in a press release.